250W DC brushless motor controller X8M06-C

 The behaviour of the KU63 is such that, without throttle, the motor power depends on the pedal speed.
 I don't like that, you don't have direct control over the motor power and sometimes the maximum power is not even reached.
 With throttle control, which I prefer, don't connect the PAS sensor and connect the green wire with the red wire at the PAS connector or connect the pin ZL with the 5V pin on the printed circuit board.

-Disabling PAS
+Disabling PASDisabling PAS

 Speed limit